 Alberta began CWD hunter surveillance in 1998 and has one of the best continuous datasets documenting the occurrence and patterns of CWD in wild cervids, specifically in prairie/parkland ecosystems.
 The continued support of hunters and landowners over the previous 19 years is the basis for the strength in the surveillance data.

-However, any time throughout the year, heads can be submitted at any Fish and Wildlife office during their office hours.
+CWD surveillance in Alberta is a year-round program.
+Suitable heads can be tested any time throughout the year.
+Submit heads at any Fish and Wildlife office during their office hours.
 See page 13 of the 2017 Alberta Guide to Hunting Regulations for office locations and phone numbers.

 Please also note that for biosafety and logistical reasons, we are unable to return heads to a hunter.
 If you wish to keep any part of the head or antlers, you should remove it before submitting the remaining portion for CWD testing.
 Additional information is provided at the web page below.

-Additional information about preparing and submitting heads and specific freezer locations can be found at:
+Additional information about preparing and submitting heads can be found at:

 The success of the CWD surveillance program relies heavily on participation by hunters, guides, and landowners to ensure a successful harvest that provides heads

 to be tested.
 We gratefully acknowledge the efforts of one and all.

 The total number of CWD cases detected in wild deer in Alberta since September 2005 is 919.